 You sure can.
 This easy snack mix is freezer friendly.
 Place it in a freezer safe bag and seal completely.
 It will keep in the freezer for 1-2 months.

-More chocolate popcorn:
+More chocolate popcorn

-Other Easter dessert recipes you may enjoy:
+Other Easter dessert recipes

-- Easter Dirt Cupcakes
+- Easter Dirt Recipe

 - Easter Bark

-- Chocolate Covered Bunnies
+- Chocolate Covered Marshmallow Bunnies

 - Easter Bunny Chex Mix